-Qal - Alluvium (De Forest Formation)
+Qal - Alluvium (De Forest Formation-Undifferentiated)

 One to four meters of massive to weakly stratified, grayish brown to brown loam, silt loam, clay loam, or loamy sand overlying less than three meters of poorly to moderately well sorted, massive to moderately well stratified, coarse to fine feldspathic quartz sand, pebbly sand, and gravel and more than three meters of pre-Wisconsin or late Wisconsin Noah Creek Formation sand and gravel.
-Unit also includes colluvial deposits derived from adjacent map units.
-Seasonally high water tables occur in this map unit.
+Also includes colluvium derived from adjacent map units in stream valleys, on hillslopes, and in close depressions.
+Includes areas previously mapped as Qalit (Intermediate Terrace), Qaliht (Intermediate-High Terrace), and Qalht (High Terrace) on the Tiffin and Iowa City East Quadrangle maps.
+Eolian dunes composed of Peoria Formation-sand facies (associated with Qaliht and Qalht) may be located on the surface.
+Seasonal high water table occurs in this map unit.